tinacms/tina.io/content/docs/ui.md

     details: Shows toolbar interface
 ---

-There are two main pieces of UI that can construct or supplement the content editing interface: the sidebar and the toolbar.
+There are two main UI components that support the content editing interface: the sidebar and the toolbar.

 The main difference between the two UIs is aesthetics.
 Both provide access to [Screen Plugins](/blog/screen-plugins) and buttons for _saving_ and _resetting_ [Forms](/docs/plugins/forms).
 The main difference is in how they expect the Form's content to be edited: Form's are rendered within the sidebar, while the toolbar is designed to work with [Inline Editing](/docs/ui/inline-editing).